-For the dynamic IT landscape, Pearson has developed the Employability Tests (ET; ET-IT) to assist HR professionals in the process of selecting Information Technology (IT) professionals for five broad categories:
+For the dynamic IT landscape, Pearson TalentLens has developed the Employability Tests (ET; ET-IT) to assist HR professionals in the process of selecting Information Technology (IT) professionals for five broad categories such as:

 1. Research and Development Engineers